coldtype/coldtype/README.md

 Phototype/coldtype was a hybrid moment in typographic history, and a fascinating one — 500 years of metal-type-based assumptions were upended all at once, as letters now did not need to live on a rectangular metal body, meaning they could get really close together.
 (Which, for me, really helps explain, like, all of graphic design between 1960 and 1980.)

 Also originally I thought it was a funny name because I wanted to make a very fast typesetting library using Harfbuzz, and when computers run quickly and efficiently, they remain cold.
-Of course, I know regularly use all 8 cores of my computer when I use render 1000s of frames at once using coldtype, which gets the fans going, so really it's more like warmtype.
+Of course, I now regularly use all 8 cores of my computer when I use render 1000s of frames at once using coldtype, which gets the fans going, so really it's more like warmtype.

 ## What are some projects Coldtype has been used on?